janak0ff/devops-blog/src/data/blog/docker/Pull, Build and Push the image to Docker Hub.md

 ---

-## 🌍 Step 4: Test Pulling Your Image from Docker Hub
+## 🌍 Test Pulling Your Image from Docker Hub

 To confirm everything works, stop and remove your local image: